js-seth-h/grunt-service/readme.md

 If false, a PID file is generated at provided `pidFile` location for the process.

 Note: `pidFile` is a requried attribute if `generatePID` is set to `true`.

-### async
+### blocking

-Default: `true`
+Default: `false`
 Type: `Boolean`

-If true, the next task is to continue after the end of the command.
+If true, Grunt task wait until command done(= process exit).
-If false, the next task is to continue without blocking.
+If false, Spawn a process for given task and go next task.

 ## License